Plumbing contractors in

 Frequently Asked Questions

-Do I need permits for water heater replacement in Memphis?
+Do I need a permit for water heater installation in Memphis?

-Yes, Memphis Building Services requires permits for water heater installations.
-Permits cost $50-100 and require final inspection before approval.
+Yes, Memphis requires permits for water heater installations.
+Permits cost $50-75 for residential replacements through Memphis Building Services Division.
+Installation must be inspected before final approval.

-Tennessee requires minimum $300,000 general liability insurance.
-Workers compensation mandatory if you have employees, bonding required for municipal work.
+Tennessee requires minimum $300,000 per occurrence general liability insurance and $600,000 aggregate coverage.
+Workers compensation is mandatory if employing others.
+Memphis may require additional coverage for municipal contracts.

 Plumbing contractors in Memphis